 The New Climate Economy is the Commission’s flagship project.
 It provides independent and authoritative evidence on the relationship between actions which can strengthen economic performance and those which reduce the risk of dangerous climate change.

 The project is undertaken by a global partnership of research institutes and a core team led by Programme Director Helen Mountford.
 We are working with a number of other institutions in various aspects of the research programme, including the World Bank and regional development banks, the International Monetary Fund, International Energy Agency, Organisation for Economic Co-operation and Development, United Nations agencies and a variety of other research institutes around the world.

-The Global Commission on the Economy and Climate has been commissioned by seven countries – Colombia, Ethiopia, Indonesia, Korea, Norway, Sweden and the UK—as a contribution to global economic policy debate.
-It is, however, entirely independent, and its aim is to report to the international community as a whole.
+The Global Commission on the Economy and Climate was commissioned by seven countries – Colombia, Ethiopia, Indonesia, Norway, South Korea, Sweden and the United Kingdom – as an independent initiative to report to the international community.